manosbatsis/calipso-hub-dvdrental/README.md

 ## Sample Workflow

 Sample workflow of an application client used by clerk on the store counter.
 The client may have to hold references of objects in memory as indicated in the "notes" since the services API is totally stateless.
+The workflow has three simple steps:

+- Scan Client Card
+- Scan DVD boxes
+- Submit Payment

+The steps are explained in detail within the following sections.

 ### Scan Client Card